adobe/aem-pwa-studio-extensions/aem-cif-product-page-extension/aem/README.md

         Example: `pwa-studio-test-vflyn.local.pwadev`.

-4. Build and install the the packages using `mvn clean install -PautoInstallSinglePackage` for the author instance and `mvn clean install -PautoInstallSinglePackagePublish` for the publish instance
+4. Build and install the the packages using `mvn clean install -PautoInstallPackage` for the author instance and `mvn clean install -PautoInstallPackagePublish` for the publish instance